-Executive Chairman - Banco Santander
+Executive Chair - Banco Santander

-Ana Botín was appointed Executive Chairman of Banco Santander in September 2014.
+Ana Botín was appointed Executive Chair of Banco Santander in September 2014.
 Today, Santander is one of the most profitable and efficient banks among its peers, serving over 148 million individual customers and companies across Europe, North America and South America.

 During the COVID crisis, Santander has been lending an average of more than a €1bn per day to support businesses, while helping more than 6 million customers through the provision of loan moratoria and other measures.